thnproduct/sidekick-docs/docs/agents/java/configuration.md

 # Installation

-Follow the below steps to install Sidekick SDK to your application.&#x20;
+Follow the below steps to install Sidekick SDK to your application.

-* Download the latest Sidekick agent from the Sidekick [repo](https://repo.thundra.io/service/local/artifact/maven/redirect?r=sidekick-releases\&g=com.runsidekick.agent\&a=sidekick-agent-bootstrap\&v=LATEST).&#x20;
+* Download the latest Sidekick agent from the Sidekick [repo](https://repo.thundra.io/service/local/artifact/maven/redirect?r=sidekick-releases\&g=com.runsidekick.agent\&a=sidekick-agent-bootstrap\&v=LATEST).
 * Configure the agent via [environment variable](configuration.md#configure-by-environment-variable) or [configuration file](configuration.md#configure-by-yaml-format).
 * Add Sidekick agent to the application by setting the `-javaagent` VM argument

 ## Download the Agent

-Download the latest Sidekick agent from this link [repo](https://repo.thundra.io/service/local/artifact/maven/redirect?r=sidekick-releases\&g=com.runsidekick.agent\&a=sidekick-agent-bootstrap\&v=LATEST).&#x20;
+Download the latest Sidekick agent from this link [repo](https://repo.thundra.io/service/local/artifact/maven/redirect?r=sidekick-releases\&g=com.runsidekick.agent\&a=sidekick-agent-bootstrap\&v=LATEST).

 ## Configure the Agent

 In order to configure the agent, you'll need an API key from Sidekick.
-You can see your API key in the [Welcome Tab](../../plugins/sidekick-web-ide/introduction/code-panel.md#welcome-tab). &#x20;
+You can see your API key in the [Welcome Tab](../../plugins/sidekick-web-ide/introduction/code-panel.md#welcome-tab).

 ### Configure by Environment Variable